DFW Pest Pros logoDFW Pest Pros

 Denton coverage runs ZIP codes 76201, 76202, 76203, 76204, 76205, 76206, 76207, 76208, 76209, 76210, and 76226 across Denton County, with a population near 438,000 and a low-density build pattern.
 The local profile leans toward fire ant, carpenter ant, subterranean termite, roof rat.
 Denton County stretches from the urban core out to Lake Lewisville and the rural northwest.
 Lakeside mosquito pressure is heavy; older Denton city wood-frame housing keeps carpenter ant volume up; newer master-planned developments drive termite swarm calls.
 Fire ants dominate yards across the county.

-Coverage runs every Denton address — including Robson Ranch, Hickory Hills, North Lakes, Old Town.
+Coverage spans Denton neighborhoods including Robson Ranch, Hickory Hills, North Lakes, Old Town.

-Every visit opens with inspection; targeted treatment follows once the technician confirms what's active and where.
-For rodent control in Denton, the workflow runs: attic, crawlspace, and exterior inspection to find entry points; hardware-cloth and copper-mesh exclusion of every gap larger than 0.25 inch; snap-trap and tamper-resistant station deployment per ipm protocol; two-week follow-up to confirm zero activity, then ongoing exterior stations.
+Most providers in Denton open with an inspection; targeted treatment follows once the technician confirms what's active and where.
+For rodent control, the typical workflow runs: attic, crawlspace, and exterior inspection to find entry points; hardware-cloth and copper-mesh exclusion of every gap larger than 0.25 inch; snap-trap and tamper-resistant station deployment per ipm protocol; two-week follow-up to confirm zero activity, then ongoing exterior stations.
+The exact protocol, products, and follow-up cadence are determined by the independent provider that takes your call.

 Seasonal Pressure in Denton County